Fluhrer, Mantin and Shamir attack: The attack

 After the third step, the attacker can possibly, but not definitely, derive the fourth byte of the key using the keystream output O by computing (O − j − S[i]) mod n = K[i], with the value i = 3 at this step.

 At this point, the attacker does not yet have the fourth byte of the key.
 This algorithm does not regenerate the next byte of the key; it generates a possible value of the key.
 By collecting multiple messages—for example WEP packets—and repeating these steps, the attacker will generate a number of different possible values.
 The correct value appears significantly more frequently than any other; the attacker can determine the value of the key by recognizing this value and selecting it as the next byte.
-At this point, he can start the attack over again on the fifth byte of the key.
+At this point, they can start the attack over again on the fifth byte of the key.

-Although the attacker cannot attack words of the key out of order, he can store messages for later sequential attack on later words once he knows earlier words.
-Again, he only needs messages with weak IVs, and can discard others.
-Through this process, he can gather a large number of messages for attack on the entire key; in fact, he can store only a short portion of the beginning of those messages, just enough to carry the attack out as far as the word of the key the IV will allow him to attack.
+Although the attacker cannot attack words of the key out of order, they can store messages for later sequential attack on later words once they know earlier words.
+Again, they only need messages with weak IVs, and can discard others.
+Through this process, they can gather a large number of messages for attack on the entire key; in fact, they can store only a short portion of the beginning of those messages, just enough to carry the attack out as far as the word of the key the IV will allow them to attack.